humanexponent/interviews/front-end/README.md

 # Front-End Developer Recruitment Task

 Thank you for taking time to solve this assignment!
-We're excited to see what you will build!
+We're excited to see what you will build and hope you'll have some time along the way!

 ## Introduction
 Your task is to implement a React app where users can solve personality tests and get feedback on their answers.